 - Verify the total number of emails to send.
 Again, you will see a final tally of the number of emails being sent so you may verify if the recipient settings are correct before sending.

 After these two steps, you have two final options.
 You can “Cancel” which returns you to the last page that you were on before the Send Email page without sending the emails.
 However, this will save the state of the Send Email page so if you return at any time, their settings will be preserved.

 You can also select “Send” which will bring up a modal dialog box with the text: “Please confirm that you wish to send to (number of emails to send) people”.
 Then you will need to select either “Don’t Send” or “Send”.
 “Don’t Send” simply closes the dialog box and you will stay on the Email Send page.
-“Send” will send the emails using the current settings and recipients and return you to the Send Summary page.
+“Send” will send the emails using the current settings and recipients.

 Assign Summary Page